WestleyArgentum/destringers-field-guide/src/content/medical-kit-and-tools.md

 	- Jewellers often use "headband" or "visor" magnifiers that you can use hands-free.
 Some even have built-in lights.
 - Camping Stool:
 	- Kneeling for long periods of time can strain your body.
 The more relaxed you are the easier it will be to do right by the pigeons.
+- Mask:
+	- Pigeons are dusty!
+The tips of small fluffy feathers close to their skin slowly break down into tiny particles of dust and, when they preen, this dust coats their feathers and helps protect them.
+	- If you are immunocompromised there is also a small but non-zero chance of you catching ~3 fungal diseases that develop in dried pigeon poop and can be dispersed as dust.